The journey so far

 In January 2019, after considering a range of locations, Hawkhurst Parish Council made the final decision on the site of the new community centre – it will be built at the King George V Playing Field, Moor Hill, Hawkhurst TN18 4NY.
 Hawkhurst Parish Council will oversee the development and building of the new community centre.

 In May 2019 the Parish Council published an architect client brief and invitation to tender, inviting architects to submit proposals for the development of the new community centre in Hawkhurst.
 The brief incorporated research and findings by both the Parish Council and HCT 2018.
 Of the three architectural practices chosen by HPC to present their proposals, Cyma Architects, based in Folkestone, was appointed to design the new Hawkhurst community centre.

 A public consultation on the initial design took place between 20th January and 1st March 2020.
-All comments were fed into to an amended design that will then go forward for planning permission in November 2020.
+All comments were fed into to an amended design that will then go forward for planning permission by Spring 2021.

 Hawkhurst Parish Council will put the construction of the new community centre building out to tender and will be will be responsible for seeking funds for the building costs.